 Djerba (circuit #1) hosts a large number of hotel options, grouped primarily in Houmt Souk and the Zone Touristique Djerba along the northern coast of the island.
 The Zone Touristique in particular is home to a variety of sprawling beachside resorts.
 Smaller-sized hotels and bed & breakfast boutiques, which are easier to update/maintain, function as viable high-quality alternatives to the mega resorts.
 Quality lodging options in the mainland southeastern governorates (circuit #2) are certainly available but not numerous.
 Advanced planning is critical to avoid disappointment.
-Boutique hotels currently in operation at two Star Wars locations (Hotel Sidi Idriss and Ksar Ouled Debbab) present travelers with an immersive fandom experience.
+Boutique hotels currently in operation at three Star Wars locations (Hotel Sidi Idriss, Hotel Ksar Hadada, and Ksar Ouled Debbab) present travelers with an immersive fandom experience.
 Tozeur city is the tourism epicenter in the Tozeur Governorate (circuit #3) with a large offering of mega complexes of varying quality, boutique hotels, and a unique luxury resort overlooking the Chott el-Djerid salt flats.
 Renting a house or apartment from a private owner should only be done through established professional platforms to lessen the risk of fraud.

 Arabic is the official language of Tunisia.
 Natives speak the Tunisian/Maghrebi Arabic dialect.
 French is widely spoken by the majority of the population.
 English and Italian, to a much lesser extent, also serve as lingua francas.
 Foundational German and Russian are spoken on a limited basis in touristic zones.
-Dialects of the Amazigh (Berber) language, referred to as Shelha, are spoken in distinct population pockets in the southeastern governorates and on Djerba island, to include locales such as Douiret, Chenini, Matmata, Tamezret, Ajim, Guellala, and Sedouikech.
+Dialects of the Tunisian Amazigh (Berber) languages—collectively referred to as Shelha—are spoken in distinct population pockets in the southeastern governorates and on Djerba island, to include locales such as Douiret, Chenini, Matmata, Tamezret, Ajim, Guellala, and Sedouikech.
 Regardless of the language used, responsible travelers will find it easy to integrate into the proactively inclusive Tunisian culture uniquely infused with Maghrebi, Arab, Mediterranean, and European influences.

 Touring the three Star Wars tourism circuits in Tunisia is unquestionably safe.
 The geographic areas in and between the three circuits fall well beyond official travel advisory locations.
 Petty crime targeting tourists is rare.
 The Tunisian proclivity to embrace, accept, and protect international visitors is both genuine and ingratiating.
 Although the threat of a terrorist event in Tunisia is a sustained possibility, the overwhelming majority of Tunisians interpret terrorism to be in direct conflict with Tunisian ideals and values.
 Out of an abundance of caution, visitors to Tunisia should register with their respective embassies in Tunis.